rvennam/istio-on-iks/custom-istio-ingress.md

   --set gateways.istio-ingressgateway.labels.istio=custom-ingressgateway \
   > customingress.yaml
 ```
-4. Apply the above resource:
+4. Take a look at the generated customingress.yaml and apply it:
 ```
 kubectl apply -f customingress.yaml
 ```
 5. Check the deployments and services in `bookinfo` namespace.
+You should see the new gateway deployed.
 ```
 kubectl get deploy,svc -n bookinfo
 ```